Moe03/suparisma/README.md

 - 🔍 **Full-text search** with configurable annotations *(currently under maintenance)*
 - 🔢 **Pagination and sorting** built into every hook
 - 🧩 **Prisma-like API** that feels familiar if you already use Prisma
-- 📱 **Works with any React framework** including Next.js, Remix, etc.
+- 📱 **Works with any React framework** including Next.js, Remix, React Native, and Expo
 - 🛠️ **Simple CLI** to generate hooks with a single command

 ## Installation